 The rubber band is not needed to retain the locking strips or seal the DPV.
 It is there solely to keep sand, silt or other debris out of the joint, which may get into the o-ring groove when the DPV is opened.
-At the end of the diving day, the rubber band should be slid forward so fresh water can flow around the joint when it is rinsed and left clear of the joint until the next dive.
+At the end of the diving day, the rubber band should be slid forward so fresh water can flow around the joint when it is rinsed and left clear of the joint until the next dive, so water can drain/dry out.